 - Category: Mains

-1. Bring a large saucepan of water to a boil over medium-high heat (see step 3 to finish making eggs).
+- Bring a large saucepan of water to a boil (see step 3 to finish making eggs once boiling).

-3. Once the separate saucepan of water comes to a boil, add eggs one at a time.
-Cook 6½ minutes.
+- Eggs: Add eggs one at a time to boiling water.
+Cook exactly 6 1/2 minutes (no more, no less).
 Transfer eggs to a bowl of ice water and chill until just slightly warm, then gently crack eggs all over and peel.
 Carefully slice in half lengthwise.

-4. Use tongs to portion noodles into two bowls, then ladle broth on top in desired amount.
-Top with kimchi, cilantro, two egg halves and any additional green onions.
-Optional: top with Sriracha or other hot chili sauce for extra kick.
+- Use tongs to portion noodles into two bowls, then ladle broth over the top.
+Top with kimchi, cilantro, two egg halves, and any additional green onions.
+Optional: top with sriracha or other chile sauce for extra kick.

 Want more nutrition tips & recipes?